Stay Connected

 Tuesday, July 7, 2020

-Reclaiming What is Rightfully Ours: Using Unripe Sweet Cherries before the Birds, Raccoons, and Squirrels Get Them
+Reclaiming What is Rightfully Ours: Using Unripe Sweet Cherries in Pie Before Critters Get Them

 Every year, same story.
 Those pesky pests (squirrels, raccoons, blackbirds) beat us to the cherries before we can enjoy even a handful.
 Earlier this year, we began scheming how we could beat those rascals to the punch.

 After lunch, I set out to pit and use these cherries.
-I decided on an open-faced pie.
+For this pie, I decided on an open-faced one.
 Cherries meant for eating fresh tend to be quite juicy, so a pie without a top crust would allow for evaporation of liquids.
 I added sugar, lemon juice, and almond extract until the flavor was just right.
 The lemon juice gave the cherries the tartness they needed while the almond extract boosted the cherry flavor.

-In the end, it was 3 tablespoons lemon juice, 3/4 cup of sugar, and 1 1/2 teaspoons almond extract that gave cherries enough for 1 full pie just the right flavor.
+To about 8 cups of pitted cherries, I used 3 tablespoons lemon juice, 3/4 cup of sugar, and 1 1/2 teaspoons almond extract that gave cherries enough for 1 full pie just the right flavor.
 I also tossed the cherries with 2 tablespoons of cornstarch to help thicken the juices.
-In hind sight, I would increase the cornstarch to 3 tablespoons for thickening.
+In hind sight, I would increase the cornstarch to 2 1/2 to 3 tablespoons for thickening.

 This is how full the pie pastry was before baking, to give you an idea of how many cherries will yield a full pie.